Is your advisor a butcher or a dietitian?

 A fiduciary is a professional entrusted to manage assets or wealth while putting the client's best interest first at all times.
 Financial advisors who follow a fiduciary standard must disclose any conflict, or potential conflict, to their clients prior to and through the advisory engagement.
 Fiduciaries will also adopt a code of ethics and will fully disclose how they are compensated.

-Registered Investment Advisors (RIAs) are held to a fiduciary standard of care.
+Registered Investment Advisers (RIAs) are held to a fiduciary standard of care.
 By law, they must act solely in the best interest of their clients.
-To ensure your advisor or a potential advisor is following a fiduciary standard, requests to see the advisor's ADV (a form filed with the SEC) or ask if they will sign a Fiduciary Oath.
+To ensure your advisor or a potential advisor is following a fiduciary standard, request to see the advisor's ADV (a form filed with the SEC) or ask if they will sign a fiduciary oath.

-Non-fiduciary financial professional can recommend investments with higher fees, riskier features and lower returns because they earn more money for the advisor, even if those investments are not the best choice for their clients.
+Non-fiduciary advisors can recommend investments with higher fees, riskier features and lower returns because they earn more money for the advisor, even if those investments are not the best choice for their clients.

 How advisors are compensated does not determine their character, but it may influence their behavior.
 Unfortunately, an advisor's business structure and compensation model can make it difficult to avoid conflicts of interest and to provide objective financial advice.
 The majority of the public does not understand the two competing standards under which financial advisors operate: the fiduciary standard and the suitability standard.
 Failing to understand this difference can potentially have negative financial consequences.

 We believe our clients should work with a financial advisor who ALWAYS acts as a fiduciary.
-As a fiduciary, we will always place our clients interest ahead of our own.
-Here’s our Fiduciary Pledge.
+As a fiduciary, we will always place our clients’ interests ahead of our own.
+Here’s our Fiduciary Pledge